Aider-AI/aider/aider/website/docs/usage/tips.md

 You can provide up-to-date documentation in a few ways:

 - Paste doc snippets into the chat.
-- Include a URL to docs in your chat message.
-Aider will scrape and read the URL.
+- Include a URL to docs in your chat message and aider will scrape and read it.
+For example: `Add a submit button like this https://ui.shadcn.com/docs/components/button`.
 - Use the [`/read` command](commands.html) to read doc files into the chat from anywhere on your filesystem.
 - If you have coding conventions or standing instructions you want aider to follow, consider using a [conventions file](conventions.html).